boardfish/dissertation/contents/3-design.md

 This is best expressed with an example.
 A component classed as an atom would be a `div` with its inner text mapped to its state and passed in through props - it does not control or communicate with any other components.
-A molecule may containthis element and a `button` that, when clicked, changes the state of the controllable `div` to something predefined.
+A molecule may contain this element and a `button` that, when clicked, changes the state of the controllable `div` to something predefined.
 While Atomic Design in full uses a five-level hierarchy - atoms, molecules, organisms, templates, and pages - I did not employ organisms or templates in my use of the methodology.